Not Without My Daughter (film): Plot

-Betty conforms to her husband's wishes for his trust, and they move into Mammal's home.
-At the market, Betty meets a kind, sympathetic storekeeper who allows her to use his telephone and overhears her plea for help.
-He puts her in contact with humanitarian Iranians, Hossein and his sister, who offer to help Betty and Mahtob return to the U.S.

-Betty accepts Hossein's assistance after he warns her that Mahtob becomes eligible for marriage or conscription at 9 years old.
+Betty reluctantly conforms to Moody's wishes for his trust, and they move into Mammal's home.
+At the market, Betty meets Hamid, a kind, sympathetic storekeeper who allows her to use his telephone and overhears her plea for help.
+He puts her in contact with humanitarian Iranians Houssein and his sister Nassimi, who offer to help Betty and Mahtob return home.
+Betty accepts Houssein's assistance after he warns her that Mahtob becomes eligible for marriage or conscription at 9 years old.

 Betty accompanies Mahtob to her new Iranian school.
-Betty meets with Hossein, and they discuss an escape route.
+Betty meets with Houssein and they discuss an escape route.
 One morning, she and Mahtob arrive at school, finding Moody waiting for them; he viciously attacks Betty and strikes Mahtob.
 They return home with Moody, who separates them to taunt Betty, but later returns following another missile attack.

 Six months later, Betty learns that her father is seriously ill.
-Moody lets her see him in America, yet without Mahtob.
+Moody agrees to let her see him in America, yet without Mahtob.
 He orders her to liquidate their assets while there.
 Betty and Mahtob sneak out of the house while Moody is called to the hospital.
 Houssein supplies Betty and Mahtob with fake identity documents, and they make their way past checkpoints across the Persian Gulf.

 Betty and Mahtob find themselves in Ankara, where they see the flag of the American Embassy in the distance.
-Betty and Mahtob retreat safely to the United States (before divorcing Moody), where Betty goes on to become a successful author and dedicates herself to helping those in similar situations.
+They return safely to the United States, where Betty divorces Moody, then goes on to become a successful author and dedicate herself to helping those in similar situations.